gotoconnecttestuser-arch/AFINTC/README.md

 2. Opt-In Consent

-By providing your mobile phone number and opting in, you: [1]

-- Authorize us to send SMS messages to the number provided
-- Confirm you are the account holder or have permission from the account holder
-- Understand that consent is not a condition of purchasing insurance products or services
-- By opting in to receive SMS messages from AF INSURANCE AGENT LLC, you agree to receive customer care messages.
+By providing your mobile number and opting in to SMS from AF INSURANCE AGENT LLC, you agree to receive customer care messages.

-Message frequency: Message frequency may vary.
+Message frequency may vary.
 On average, 1-2 messages per month.
+Message and data rates may apply.
 Privacy Policy: https://github.com/gotoconnecttestuser-arch/AFINPP
-If you have questions about these SMS terms, please contact AF INSURANCE AGENT LLC.

 3. No Data Sharing